 Christina has retired from her long and distinguished career in education.
 She has taught in the UK and China and her last role was as Director of Education at the University of Kent.
 Currently, she runs her consultancy business helping underachieving schools and has also worked with White Trees.
-She always planned to become a school Governor on her retirement and is our current Chair, bringing excellent leadership, experience and knowledge to our board.
+She always planned to become a school Governor on her retirement and brings excellent leadership, experience and knowledge to our board.

-Louis is part of the WhiteTrees team of teachers and also our governor of moderation processes and health and safety.
+Louis is part of the WhiteTrees team of teachers and also our Vice-Chair.
 He is in charge of the music department, designing the curriculum for our pupils and delivering an exciting array of lesson plans.
 Louis has been educated overseas and speaks several languages.
 He has also had a successful career in the music business, playing in bands and organising events throughout Europe and as such brings an eclectic mix of valued experience to our governor team.

 Paul is a multifaceted businessman and entrepreneur whose early life was spent in a family where the fostering of children was a major part of family life.
 Paul has seen the care system from another angle and the effects it can have on the wider family unit.
 Having suffered from dyslexia from an early age, something that was passed on to his children meant both generations having challenges to overcome within the education system.
 With over 40 years of business experience and 20 years, exposure to the care and education system Paul is hoping to contribute and help make a difference for the pupils at WhiteTrees.